RocketCommunicationsInc/astro-design-tokens/docs/index.md

 ## Introduction

+### Why?

+Design Tokens empower designer and developer workflows by providing answers to common questions like "what color should I use for XYZ?"
+Our components offer off the shelf solutions for common UI patterns, but they do not encompass the whole picture.
+While it is possible to build an application using nothing but Astro components, you will still need Design Tokens for things like spacing between the components themselves.
+In most cases, you will also need to create your own custom components.
+Design Tokens can help there as well.
 ### What are Design Tokens?

 Design Tokens are design decisions.
 They are the core of the Design System and the single source of truth.
 They can describe everything from color to border radii to typography and follow a consistent naming convention.
 Most importantly, they are platform-agnostic.

 * The <span class="font-bold text-blue-600">text</span> <span class="font-bold text-blue-800">color</span> of a <span class="font-bold text-green-500">button</span> is #fffff.
 * The <span class="font-bold text-blue-600">background</span> <span class="font-bold text-blue-800">color</span> for all <span class="font-bold text-blue-400">surface elements</span> is #fff.